New technologies will be announced that will allow pesticides and nutrients to be incorporated almost 100% into crops

 It is the research group of Professor Greg Lowley who teaches civil engineering and environmental engineering at Carnegie Mellon University that has developed a new technology that brings pesticides into plants with high efficiency.
 The research group first conducted an experiment to apply gold particles of 50 nm or less in diameter coated with polyvinyl pyrrolidone (PVP), which is a water-soluble polymer, to the surface of wheat.
 The reason for using gold is that it is a stable substance and is not metabolized by plants, so tracking is easy.

-As a result of spraying gold particles on wheat, it was confirmed that the gold entered from the surface of the leaf and was spread throughout the plant body through the vascular bundle which is a plant blood vessel.
+As a result of spraying gold particles on wheat, it was confirmed that the gold entered from the surface of the leaf and was spread throughout the plant body through the

 It looks like this moves the nanoparticles sprayed on the leaves in more detail.
 The sprayed nanoparticles first adhere to the surface of the leaf.